Korean People's Navy: 2013 submarine chaser sinking

 On 13 October 2013, submarine chaser number 233 departed on a regular patrol, but failed to return on time.
 The boat was later discovered to be sunk, and the entire crew had died, who were named as martyrs.
-A seaside grave was constructed for these sailors, which Kim Jong-un visited, in a move described by the New York Times as bolstering his image of caring for the soldiers.
+A seaside grave was constructed for these sailors, which Kim Jong Un visited, in a move described by the New York Times as bolstering his image of caring for the soldiers.
 Families of the victims were given portraits of their children and a collage of the grave.

 Reported 2016 submarine sinking

-On 11 March 2016, CNN and the U.S. Naval Institute News reported that unnamed US officials believed a North Korean submarine had been lost at sea in the Sea of Japan.
-According to reports, the U.S. military had been observing the submarine when it "stopped" before the North Korean navy was observed by American satellites, aircraft and ships to be searching the area.
+On 11 March 2016, CNN and the U.S. Naval Institute News reported that unnamed US officials believed a North Korean submarine had been lost in the Sea of Japan.
+According to reports, the U.S. military had been observing the submarine when it "stopped" before the North Korean navy was observed by American spy satellites, aircraft and ships to be searching the area.

 Organization

 According to the Defense Intelligence Agency, the 146,000-man Korean Peoples' Army Navy (KPAN) is primarily a coastal navy.
 The KPAN is organized into two fleets: the East Coast Fleet, with eight operational commands, and the West Coast Fleet, with five operational commands.
 The East Coast Fleet is headquartered at Toejo Dong, with major bases at Najin and Wonsan.

 The West Coast Fleet is headquartered at Nampo, with major bases at Pipagot and Sagon Ni.
 Numerous smaller naval bases are located along both coasts.
 The fleets do not exchange vessels because geographical limitations make mutual support almost impossible.
-The KPAN does not have a Marine Corps or naval aviation capabilities.
+The KPAN does not have a marine corps or naval aviation capabilities.
 Amphibious operations are conducted by SOF units in addition to naval personnel.

 According to South Korea's National Intelligence Service (in 1999):

 The Times puts the total in 2009 at "420 warships and 60 submarines."

 The annual report of North Korea's military capabilities by the U.S. Department of Defense, released in early 2014, identified the North Korean Navy's strength at 60,000 personnel, 70 submarines, 420 gun boats, 260 amphibious landing craft, 30 mine warfare vessels, and 30 support ships.